 That was it, I had no more excuses, I had a stern talk with myself and decided to be a bit kinder.
 It didn’t need to be all or nothing, I could start with just using them during the day and at home, I could work up to overnight and out of the house.
 The next nappy went on, a few hours later it needed changing, it was easy, what was I worrying about?
 It was so easy in fact, that night I popped a stack of nappies by the bed for the night changes and we went straight into overnight.
 The next day I was meeting my friends and without a second thought, I packed up four of my cloth nappies and a wet bag in place of my usual disposables and away we went.

 I’d built up in my head that cloth nappies were going to be so much more difficult to use than disposables, but they weren’t.
 If you are using an All in One nappy, there is very little difference in use other than washing them every couple of days.

 If you are considering cloth but don’t know where to start, talk about it.
 Talk to your friends, they may know someone who is also using them.
 Talk to your local nappy library, this is a great resource for trying cloth nappies before committing to buy.
-Talk to The Nappy Gurus and complete their questionnaire, these teams are the experts, they have been cloth nappying for years and can give you guidance based on your circumstances and expectations.
+Talk to nappy retailers, these teams are the experts, they have been cloth nappying for years and can give you guidance based on your circumstances and expectations.